-The Directed Perception Hypothesis: The mechanisms that enable humans to direct the resources of their perceptual systems to answer questions about real and imagined events account for much of commonsense knowledge.
+The Directed Perception Hypothesis: Our inner language enables us to direct the resources of our perceptual systems to answer questions about real and imagined events account for much of commonsense knowledge.

 Thus, I believe our inner language enables not only story manipulation but also the marshalling of our perceptual systems, especially our vision perception system, to solve problems on our behalf and produce symbolically cached commonsense rules.